Advice for staying upbeat and motivated in stressful times.

 But it’s tough.
 In some cases seeking professional help might be necessary.
 Therapists who treat people for climate anxiety also encourage people to open up and share their feelings with others.
 Social support from likeminded people can provide resilience to stress and help you to find a feeling of belonging that helps with motivation.

 Last year we interviewed Diana Ivanova, a climate researcher who, understandably, finds it tough dealing with the psychological strain of her subject matter.
-She recommends staying active and engaging in different projects in the community, or at home, where you can see the difference you make.
+She recommends staying active and engaging in different projects at home or in the community where you can see first hand the difference you make.

 “Stay active with different things where you can actively make a change, so you can see the change resulting from your own actions.
 I find that to be quite helpful because when we focus on the global level, it's really hard to see where we make a difference, and it's really hard to see the ripples of our actions.
 But, on a more local level, that's much more clear and really helps with motivation.” - Diana Ivanova.